 In contrast with other tours of the Maya forest, this mega-trip will include visits to no less than 15 archaeological sites over 15 days, so it will be archaeologically immersive!
 This experience will also introduce you to the distinctive research that Dr. Ford* has conducted on the conservation of ancient Maya monuments, and a unique Maya practice of sustainable agriculture known as the Milpa Forest Garden.
 You will also meet local community members and see how the legacy of the ancient Maya past lives on today in its people.

 See the itinerary below.
-Individuals who are interested in participating in this travel opportunity should email Dan McLerran at [email protected] as soon as possible to express interest.
-It is estimated that this tour will depart in early 2021 or 2022.
-More information will be provided when the program has been finalized.
+Individuals who are interested in participating in this travel opportunity should email Dan McLerran at [email protected] More information will be provided when the program has been finalized.

 Day 1: Arrive at the Philip Goldson International Airport near Belize City and transfer to settle into your hotel in the Corozal Region with a Welcome Dinner, where your Tour Director and the tour expert Dr. Anabel Ford will go over the goals and logistics of the fascinating trip ahead of you.

 Day 2: Next, travel by deluxe motor coach and boat to the monumental ancient city of Lamanai.
 Your local guide will walk you through the imposing structural remains, including the Mask Temple, the Jaguar Temple, and the High Temple.
 This city was occupied for over three millennia, beginning in the Early Preclassic Maya period and continuing through the Spanish and British Colonial periods, and even into the 20th century with Central American refugee resettlement.
 The Classic monuments of Lamanai were neglected like other Maya cities, yet archaeological research show that it was a vital occupation at the time of the brutal Spanish contact.
 Your breakfast, lunch and dinner will be included on this day.